TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Additional Qualitative Results

-\paragraph{Canonical 3D Model Generation.} From the completed instance images, we reconstruct high-quality 3D models using an image-to-3D model, Hunyuan3D-3.0.
+From the completed instance images, we reconstruct high-quality 3D models using an image-to-3D model, Hunyuan3D-3.0.
 Subsequently, each initial model undergoes canonical coordinate alignment.
 We utilize ChatGPT to analyze whether its z-axis represents the correct upright orientation.
-If it does not, a corrective rotation is applied to align the model's local z-axis with the world coordinate system.
-Fig. \ref{fig:canonical} shows the output of this stage: all instance renderings in the canonical coordinates.
+If it does not, a corrective rotation is applied to align the model's local z-axis with the world coordinate system. \cref{fig:canonical} shows the outputs of this stage: all instance renderings in the canonical coordinates.